 Because certain types, in high amounts really can be dangerous.

 Vitamin A gets a bad rap during pregnancy because toxic levels may lead to birth defects.
 Yes, too much of it, especially from supplements, can be dangerous.
 But you still need it, your baby still needs it, and there’s a really good chance you’re not getting enough of it.

 While too much vitamin A can have a negative health impact, so can having too little.
 Not getting enough vitamin A can weaken your immune system, causing hyperkeratosis (which you may know as chicken skin), and lead to night blindness.

 So how much Vitamin A can you have during pregnancy?

 The Recommended Dietary Allowance during pregnancy is 770 mcg per day, which you can get from both supplements or food sources.

-Studies have shown that large doses of synthetic vitamin A or preformed vitamin A in supplements can be dangerous and not only cause harm to you, but also your baby.
+Studies have shown that large doses of synthetic or preformed vitamin A in supplements can be dangerous and not only cause harm to you, but also your baby.
 As a teratogen, preformed vitamin A has been linked to birth defects and must be limited at any time, pregnant or not.

-In vitamin supplements, vitamin A is usually reported in IU (international units) on its labels.
+In supplements, vitamin A is usually reported in IU (international units) on its labels.
 If all the vitamin A is from beta carotene, up to 15,000 IU is allowed, though, not advised.
 You probably won’t find it that high anyway.
 If your vitamin contains retinyl palmitate or retinyl acetate, there shouldn’t be more than 2,500 IU from these two.